Kiyoshi364/yellowstone/README.md

 Arguably this entire section could be erased, because they offend another design rule
+(namelly, 1,2 - Position Invariance, 4 - Determinism)
-(I'll not talk about it for now, it is already really big), being the 3rd one (_Kind/Type of block_) the least offender.
+(I'll not extend it for now, it is already really big), being the 3rd one (_Kind/Type of block_) the least offender.

-The main reason it's there is to ease the conflicting principles on how to introduce pistons, currently I have no ideia how to make it work.
+The main reason this decision is there is to ease the conflicting principles on how to introduce pistons, currently I have no ideia how to make it work.